-Or, buy a digital file to print at a format and size of your choice for £35.
+Or, buy a digital file to print at a format and size of your choice.
 Read more about how this works…

 In my painting ‘Dig on Down‘ I investigated our place in the natural world and our relationship with horses.
 In painting that, I intrigued myself with the prehistoric cave art of Lascaux, France, and Altamira, Spain, and wanted to look harder some more.
 The cave paintings were made 20,000-years ago by our ancestors before ‘art’ as we know it today existed.
 I also looked at an Exmoor pony called Nutmeg who lives at the end of the lane where I live.
 She looks just like a tarpan – a species of extinct wild horse – and like one of the horses painted on the cave walls.
 The result is this painting ‘Prehistoric stampede’.
 I used deep, rich, glowing earthy colours.